Three ways to cover a graph: Results

 \subsection{Bounded (Simple) Tree-width}

 A \emph{$k$-tree} is a graph that can be constructed starting with a $(k+1)$-clique and in every step attaching a new vertex to a $k$-clique of the already constructed graph.
 We use the term \emph{stacking} for this kind of attaching.
-The \emph{tree-width} $\tw(G)$ of a graph $G$ is the minimum $k$ such that $G$ is a \emph{partial $k$-tree}, i.e., $G$ is a subgraph of some $k$-tree~\cite{Rob-85}.
+The \emph{tree-width} $\tw(H)$ of a graph $H$ is the minimum $k$ such that $H$ is a \emph{partial $k$-tree}, i.e., $H$ is a subgraph of some $k$-tree~\cite{Rob-85}.

 We consider a variation of tree-width, called \emph{simple tree-width}.
 A simple $k$-tree is a $k$-tree with the extra requirement that there is a construction sequence in which no two vertices are stacked onto the same $k$-clique.
-(Equivalently, a $k$-tree is simple if it has a tree representation of width $k$ in which every $(k-1)$-set of subtrees intersects at most $2$ tree-vertices.)
-Now, the \emph{simple tree-width} $\stw(G)$ of $G$ is the minimum $k$ such that $G$ is a partial simple $k$-tree, i.e., $G$ is a subgraph of some simple $k$-tree.
+Now, the \emph{simple tree-width} $\stw(H)$ of $H$ is the minimum $k$ such that $H$ is a partial simple $k$-tree, i.e., $H$ is a subgraph of some simple $k$-tree.

-For a graph $G$ with $\stw(G) = k$ or $\tw(G) = k$ we fix any (simple) $k$-tree that is a supergraph of $G$ and denote it by $\tilde{G}$.
-Clearly, $G$ inherits a construction sequence from $\tilde{G}$, where some edges are omitted.
+For a graph $H$ with $\stw(H) = k$ or $\tw(H) = k$ we fix any (simple) $k$-tree that is a supergraph of $H$ and denote it by $\tilde{H}$.
+Clearly, $H$ inherits a construction sequence from $\tilde{H}$, where some edges are omitted.

-\begin{lemma} For every $G$ we have $\tw(G)\leq \stw(G)\leq \tw(G)+1$. \end{lemma} \begin{proof} The first inequality is clear.
-For the second inequality we show that every $k$-tree $G$ is a subgraph of a simple $(k+1)$-tree $H$.
-Whenever in the construction sequence of $G$ several vertices $\{v_1,\ldots, v_n\}$ are stacked onto the same $k$-clique $C$ we consider $C\cup\{v_1\}$ as a $(k+1)$-clique in the construction sequence for $H$.
-Stacking now $v_i$ onto $C$ can be interpreted as stacking $v_i$ onto $C\cup\{v_{i-1}\}$ and omitting the edge $\{v_{i-1}, v_i\}$.
-This way we can avoid multiple stackings onto $k$-cliques by considering $(k+1)$-cliques. \end{proof}
+\begin{lemma} We have $\tw(H)\leq \stw(H)\leq \tw(H)+1$ for every graph $H$. \end{lemma} \begin{proof} The first inequality is clear.
+For the second inequality we show that every $k$-tree $H$ is a subgraph of a simple $(k+1)$-tree $H$.
+Whenever in the construction sequence of $H$ several vertices $\{v_1,\ldots, v_n\}$ are stacked onto the same $k$-clique $C$ we consider $C\cup\{v_1\}$ as a $(k+1)$-clique in the construction sequence for $H$.
+Stacking $v_i$ onto $C$ now can be interpreted as stacking $v_i$ onto $C\cup\{v_{i-1}\}$ and omitting the edge $v_{i-1}v_i$.
+In this way we can avoid multiple stackings onto $k$-cliques by considering $(k+1)$-cliques. \end{proof}